Generic Name: ferrous gluconate (FER us GLOO koe nate)

 How should I take Ferate (ferrous gluconate)?

 Use this medication exactly as directed on the label, or as prescribed by your doctor.
 Do not use it in larger amounts or for longer than recommended.

-Do not crush, chew, or break a ferrous gluconate tablet or capsule.
+Do not crush, chew, or break an extended-release tablet.
 Swallow the pill whole.

 Ferrous gluconate can stain your teeth, but this effect is temporary.
 To prevent tooth staining, mix the liquid form of ferrous gluconate with water or fruit juice (not with milk) and drink the mixture through a straw.
 You may also clean your teeth with baking soda once per week to treat any tooth staining.

-Ferrous gluconate is only part of a complete program of treatment that may also include a special diet.
-It is very important to follow the diet plan created for you by your doctor or nutrition counselor.
-You should become very familiar with the list of foods you should eat to make sure you get enough iron from both your diet and your medication.
+Ferrous gluconate may be only part of a complete program of treatment that also includes a special diet.
+Follow the diet plan created for you by your doctor or nutrition counselor.
+Get familiar with the list of foods you should eat to make sure you get enough iron in your diet.

 What happens if I miss a dose?